hansliss/binkey/README.md

 I drilled a 7mm hole for the rotary encoder, and I can't be bothered to add this hole to the design.

 For the rest: Use The Source, Luke!

+Oh, and you can find the key codes and meta codes under "10 Keyboard/Keypad Page (0x07)" in the HID Usage Tables: https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf